pydio/pydio-doc-admin-guide/2_getting_started/5_importing_users/1_setup_athentication_driver.md

 + auth.ftp, auth.smb: specific implementations that are linked to a workspace for performing authentication “dynamically”.
 + auth.remote, auth.cmsms, auth.phpbb: bridges allowing to use an external PHP CMS as a user directory.
 Currently there are WordPress, Joomla and Drupal counterparts, as well as detailed how-to to log to any existing system.

 The following articles will go through the most used implementations.
-Use the Global Configurations > Core Configs > Authentication panel to switch the backend.
+Use the Application Parameters > Authentication to switch the backend.

 ### One ore two instances?
 Master or Slave?
 If you open the Authentication panel, below the first set of generic parameters, you will see two sections: Main Instance & Secondary Instance (optional).